 Washington Commanders home game schedule

-The 2022 Commanders regular season schedule is as follows:
+The 2022 Commanders regular season schedule was as follows:

 |Week 1||vs. Jacksonville Jaguars||FOX|